 As we write this report, 69 site-years of carbon dioxide and water vapor flux data have been published in the literature.
 Table 1 presents a survey of the annual sums of net carbon dioxide exchange.
-Most sites are net sinks of CO2 on an annual basis.
-Magnitudes of net carbon uptake by whole ecosystems range from near zero to up to over 700 g C m-2 yr-1.
+Most sites are net sinks of CO_2 on an annual basis.
+Magnitudes of net carbon uptake by whole ecosystems range from near zero to up to 700 gC m-2 year-1.
 Largest values of carbon uptake are associated with temperate forests (conifer and deciduous) growing near the southern edge of that climate range.
-The substantial rate of net carbon uptake by tropical and temperate forests sites, under study, is an indicator that these sites have experienced substantial amounts of disturbances in the relatively near past (50-100 yr) and have not reached long-term steady state.
+The substantial rates of net carbon uptake by tropical and temperate forests sites, under study, is an indicator that these sites have experienced substantial amounts of disturbances in the relatively near past (50 to 100 years) and have not reached long-term steady state.

-On close inspection of Table 1, we note that several sites are sources of CO_2 .
-Sites losing carbon dioxide include boreal forests and tundra, which are experiencing disturbance of long-term carbon storage pools (Goulden et al. 1998; Lindroth et al. 1998; Oechel et al. 2000), and grasslands, which were burnt (Suyker and Verma 2000) or were suffering from drought (Meyers 2001).
+On close inspection of Table 1, we note that several site are sources of CO_2 .
+Sites losing carbon dioxide include boreal forests and tundra, which are experiencing disturbance of long-term carbon storage pools (Goulden et al., 1998; Lindroth et al., 1998; Oechel et al., 2000), and grasslands, that were burnt (Sukyer and Verma, 2000) or were suffering from drought (Meyers, 2001).
 The maximum carbon lost by these sites on an annual basis does not exceed 100 g C m-2.